MCL Tear & Reconstruction

-Primary end-to-end repair is possible if the surgery is done less than 3 weeks after injury.
+Primary end-to-end repair is possible if the MCL Reconstruction Surgery is done less than 3 weeks after injury.
 MCL surgery is done via an open incision on the inner portion of the Knee.
 If the operation is done in the acute setting (< 3 weeks after injury), primary repair of the torn ligament is possible.
 Bony avulsions of the ligament are fixed to the bone by suture anchor.

-In cases of chronic MCL laxity and instability, MCL Reconstruction is often necessary.
+In cases of chronic MCL laxity and instability, MCL Reconstruction Surgery is often necessary.
 Hence, a new MCL is prepared from an autograft tissue.
 The new ligament is then placed over the top of the old MCL and secured to femur and tibia with fixation devices.

 Steps of MCL Reconstruction: